jaitjacob/renters/README.md

 # To run the server at http://127.0.0.1:8000/
 Enter the following command within Terminal,
     'py manage.py runserver' [for Win11].
-    CTRL + C to stop the server.
+    CTRL + C to stop the server..